 NBA Playoffs: Nets' Starting Lineup Against Bucks

-The Brooklyn Nets have a 2-0 series lead heading into Game 3 with the Milwaukee Bucks.
+The Nets have a 2-1 series lead over the Milwaukee Bucks heading into Game 4 on Sunday.

-The Brooklyn Nets will look to make their series lead 3-0 when they face the Bucks in Milwaukee on Thursday night.
+The Brooklyn Nets will look to extend their 2-1 series lead over the Milwaukee Bucks in Milwaukee on Sunday afternoon.

-The Nets won the first two games of the series in Brooklyn.
+The Nets won the first two games at home, and then lost Game 3 in Milwaukee.

-For the game, the Nets have announced their starting lineup, and the full lineup for Game 3 can be seen in a post below from FantasyLabs NBA.
+For the game, the Nets have announced their starting lineup, and the full lineup for Game 4 can be seen in a post that is embedded below from FantasyLabs NBA.

+The Brooklyn Nets are 2-point favorites on the road against the Milwaukee Bucks on Sunday for Game 4, according to FanDuel.

 Related stories on NBA basketball